Gigaspaces/xap-docs/site/content/howto/index.markdown

 Testing external link {{%exurl "Mule Site" "http://www.mulesoft.org/" %}} to see how this works.<br>

-Testing sbp link {{%sbpurl "Master Worker Pattern" "http://www.mulesoft.org/" %}} to see how this works. <br>

 Testing github link {{%giturl "GigaSpaces" "http://www.mulesoft.org/" %}} to see how this works.

 Testing javadoc link {{%apiurl "GigaSpaces" "http://www.mulesoft.org/" %}} to see how this works.